After weeks in besieged Gaza, some foreign nationals and wounded Palestinians are allowed to leave

 The authority said the plan was for more than 400 foreign passport holders to leave for Egypt.
 The White House said it expected a "handful" of American citizens to be among them, and German, French and British officials said their citizens were among the evacuees.

-Hundreds more remain in Gaza, and talks on further evacuations were reportedly continuing among Egypt, Israel and Qatar, which has been mediating with Hamas.
-The U.S. has said it is trying to get out 400 Americans with their families.
+Hundreds more remain in Gaza.
+The U.S. has said it is trying to evacuate 400 Americans with their families.

 Egypt has said it will not accept an influx of Palestinian refugees because of fears Israel will not allow them to return to Gaza after the war.